nusyzb/NN-Constitutive-Surrogate-with-Umat/README.md

 # NN-Constitutive-Surrogate-with-Umat
-Finite Element Implementation for Nonlinear Surrogate Constitutive Modeling with a Differential Neural Network Setup in ABAQUS
+Sample files for the article: Yuan et al, 2026.
+An Accessible and Efficient Finite Element Implementation for Nonlinear Surrogate Constitutive Modeling with a Differential Neural Network Setup